 What Are the Causes of Constipation?

-There are many factors that can cause constipation.
+Many factors can cause constipation.
 Some of the more common ones include:

-1) Medications: There are a multitude of prescription drugs and over-the-counter medications that can result in constipation:
+1) Medications: There is a multitude of prescription drugs and over-the-counter medications that can result in constipation:

 - Certain antidepressants, especially tricyclics